 Some people may experience shortness of breath suddenly and for just a short period of time.
 Others may experience it more regularly.

-- being overweight or out of shape
+- overweight or obesity

-- allergens or pollutants in the air
+- exposure to allergens or pollutants in the air

 - extreme temperatures